GrahamDumpleton/mod_wsgi/docs/index.rst

 Where to start
 --------------

+* Want background on how mod_wsgi works with Apache and the common deployment shapes?
+See :doc:`how-mod-wsgi-works`.
 * New to mod_wsgi?
 Start with :doc:`getting-started`.
 * Already running Apache and want to add WSGI support?
 See :doc:`installation` and the